-FINANCIAL ARRANGEMENTS: The fee for this section is \$9,845 per person in double occupancy from Sydney (tour ends in Ayers Rock) including all meals from lunch on Day 3 to lunch on Day 17, accommodations as stated in the itinerary, entrance fees to all parks, ground transportation during the tour, and guide services provided by the tour leaders.
+FINANCIAL ARRANGEMENTS: The fee for this section is \$10,595 per person in double occupancy from Sydney (tour ends in Ayers Rock) including all meals from lunch on Day 3 to lunch on Day 17, accommodations as stated in the itinerary, entrance fees to all parks, ground transportation during the tour, and guide services provided by the tour leaders.
 Fees do not include international airfare from your home to Sydney and return from Ayers Rock, internal commercial Australian flights (see AIR INFORMATION below), airport departure taxes, alcoholic beverages, special gratuities, phone calls, laundry, or items of a personal nature.
 Rates are based upon group tariffs; if the tour does not have sufficient registration, a small-party supplement may have to be charged.

-The single supplement for this section is \$1,680.
+The single supplement for this section is \$1,855.
 You will be charged a single supplement if you desire single accommodations, or if you prefer to share but have no roommate and we cannot provide one for you.

 REGISTRATION & DEPOSIT: To register for this tour, please contact the VENT office.
-The deposit for this tour is \$1,000 per person.
-If you prefer to pay your deposit using a credit card, the deposit must be made with MasterCard or Visa at the time of registration.
-If you would like to pay your deposit by check, money order, or bank transfer, your tour space will be held for 10 days to allow time for the VENT office to receive your deposit and completed registration form.
-The VENT registration form (available from the VENT office or by download at www.ventbird.com) should be completed, signed, and returned to the VENT office.
+The initial deposit for this tour is \$1,000 per person.
+A second deposit of \$3,000 is due 210 days prior to departure (February 22, 2025).
+If you prefer to pay your deposits using a credit card, the deposits must be made with MasterCard or Visa at the time of registration.
+If you would like to pay your initial deposit by check, money order, or bank transfer, your tour space will be held for 10 days to allow time for the VENT office to receive your deposit and completed registration form.

 PAYMENTS: All tour payments may be made by credit card (MasterCard or Visa), check, money order, or bank transfer (contact the VENT office for bank transfer information).
-These include initial deposits, second deposits, interim payments, final balances, special arrangements, etc. Full payment of the tour fee is due 150 days (May 1, 2024) prior to the tour departure date.
+These include initial deposits, second deposits, interim payments, final balances, special arrangements, etc. Full payment of the tour fee is due 150 days (April 23, 2025) prior to the tour departure date.